arneBersch/Zoeglfrex/docs/reference.md

 ## Groups
 If no Group Attribute is given, the standard Attribute 2 will be used.

 If no Group ID is given, the ID of the currently selected Group will be used.
 You can select the current Group like this:
 ```
 Group 1
 ```
-When using this syntax, the Group will be automatically created if it doesn't exist.

 ### Group Attribute 2 Set
 Group Attribute 2 Set takes the Fixtures which you want to add to the Group: